Why Sandwich Generation Caregivers Feel Lonely When They’re Pretty Much Never Alone

-But how come, even during those busiest hours when we’re around everyone we love, we somehow feel lonely?
+But why is it, that even during those busiest hours when we’re around everyone we love, we somehow feel lonely?
 It’s as though our surroundings don’t reflect what’s going on inside.
-Here are some reasons why sandwich moms often feel like they’re living in a paradoxical state of loneliness.

 SanyaSM/iStock

-In healthy relationships, caring is a reciprocal activity.
-You are providing substantial emotional care to both your children and parents.
-However, you’re not getting the same in return.
+However, as a caregiver, you’re not getting the same in return.
+You are giving without receiving anything in return.
 Each family member has their own demands and issues.
 Children are still growing and developing.
 Aging parents may not be able to support you emotionally due to physical limitations or cognitive decline.
+Being a caregiver can come with a lot of stress on you.

 As a result, this leaves you with no one to reciprocate the care and attention you give.
 This can lead to feelings of being taken for granted, furthering feelings of loneliness.